 Pursuant to the Distribution Agreement, the Manager has appointed LMIS as a Distributor of the Funds.
 Under the terms of the Distribution Agreement, LMIS is authorised to market, promote, offer and arrange for the sale and redemption of Shares of the ICAV (collectively "distribution services").
 In addition, LMIS is authorised at its own costs and expenses to engage one or more distributors for the purpose of assisting it with carrying out its duties and responsibilities, provided the appointments of such other firms are made in accordance with the requirements of the Central Bank Rules.
 LMIS, in such instances, shall remain responsible to the ICAV for the performance of its obligations under the Distribution Agreement.
-Accordingly, LMIS has appointed LMI

-Europe, LM Hong Kong, LM Singapore and such other affiliates of it as set out in the Fund Supplement for the relevant Fund as delegated Distributors of the Funds.
+Accordingly, LMIS has appointed LMI Europe, LM Hong Kong, LM Singapore and such other affiliates of it as set out in the Fund Supplement for the relevant Fund as delegated Distributors of the Funds.
 LMIS and the other Distributors appointed by it may also enter into sub-distribution or dealer agreements with brokers, securities dealers and other intermediaries of its choice for the marketing, promotion, offer, sale and redemption of the Shares of the ICAV.

 Under the terms of the Distribution Agreement, LMIS shall not be liable for any loss of the ICAV, the Funds, or a Shareholder except a loss resulting from negligence, wilful misfeasance, bad faith or reckless disregard on the part of it or any of its officers, directors, employees, or other controlling persons in the performance of LMIS's duties and obligations under the Distribution Agreement.
-Except in the case of negligence, wilful misfeasance, bad faith, or reckless disregard in the performance of the LMIS's duties under the Distribution Agreement, the ICAV agrees to indemnify LMIS and keep it indemnified from and against all liability, loss, damage or cost (including the cost of investigating or defending against such claims, demands or liabilities and any counsel fees incurred in connection therewith) which the LMIS, its officers, directors or any such controlling person may incur, including any loss, liability, damage or cost arising out of or based upon any untrue statement of a material fact contained in this Prospectus or necessary to make the statement in this Prospectus not misleading, except insofar as such claims, demands, liabilities or expenses arise out of or are based upon any such untrue statement or omission or alleged untrue statement or omission made in reliance upon and in conformity with information furnished in writing by the LMIS to the ICAV for use in this Prospectus.
+Except in the case of negligence, wilful misfeasance, bad faith, or reckless disregard in the performance of the LMIS's duties under the Distribution Agreement, the ICAV agrees to indemnify LMIS and keep it indemnified from and against all liability, loss, damage or cost (including the cost of investigating or defending against such claims, demands or liabilities and any counsel fees incurred in connection therewith) which the LMIS, its officers, directors or any such controlling person may incur, including any loss, liability, damage or cost arising out of or based upon any untrue statement of a material fact contained in this Prospectus or arising out of or based upon any alleged omission to state a material fact required to be stated in this Prospectus or necessary to make the statement in this Prospectus not misleading, except insofar as such claims, demands, liabilities or expenses arise out of or are based upon any such untrue statement or omission or alleged untrue statement or omission made in reliance upon and in conformity with information furnished in writing by the LMIS to the ICAV for use in this Prospectus.